PIReTship/bookdata-tools/docs/papers.md

 # Papers Using BookData

 These are papers we know to be using this book data integration.
-If you use this data in published research, please cite [our paper][]
+If you use this data in published research, please cite [our paper][].

 [our paper]: https://md.ekstrandom.net/pubs/bag-extended